summa-tx/bitcoin-spv/c/README.md

 This will print the coverage report and generate the gcov files.
 Coverage details can be viewed via `$ cat btcspv.c.gcov` and `$ cat evalspv.c.gcov`.
-Running `make` also builds the Rust test and runs it.
+Running `make` also builds the RISC-V exectuable, and runs the Rust tests.